 - Explore new techniques.
 A more efficient training procedure can be realized by utilizing methods such as semi-supervised learning or active learning, which is an interactive approach between the learning system and the human experts.

 - Find suitable datasets and gain access to that data.
 Any operational implementation requires access to large amounts of data.

 An important result of the POC phase was that we found relevant operational datasets within the participating organizations.
 Also a white paper was published on this website.
 The paper describes the lessons learned from the PCSI in applying machine learning to labelling unstructured data on medical and fraud-related personal identifiable information (PII).
 We describe five value propositions for financial organizations in terms of accuracy, flexibility, complexity, resolution and explainability.

-The project is currently in the pilot phase.
-We have started to annotate data at two different sites.
+In the Pilot phase, we have started to annotate data at two different sites.
 And we are working together with data scientist and platform engineers from the partners’ organizations to check whether our models can run on the annotated files in the production environment of the financials.

 This project is part of the trend